uvaai/ml1/10 week1/10 Elements of AI/Elective/content.md

 Register as a student on [the Elements of AI website](https://course.elementsofai.com/) and read the following three chapters:

-* 1. What is AI?
+* Chapter 1: What is AI?
-* 4. Machine Learning
+* Chapter 4: Machine Learning
-* 6. Implications
+* Chapter 6: Implications